Luxcorel/da395a-testing-with-jest/README.md

 # Testing with jest
-A Jest + npm lab session
+A Jest + npm lab session for MAU course DA395A